Frequently asked questions about WEC

 - Are you developing a good support base?

-If you’d like to explore missionary work further, why not come on WEC’s mission taster weekend, Mission & Me?
+If you’d like to explore missionary service further, why not come on WEC’s online taster day, Mission & Me?

 How do I apply to WEC?

 Fill in our 'Connect with us' form and we will be in touch to walk you through the next steps.
 Your local WEC representative is ready to help you, too.
 Do also talk things through with your family, friends and church leaders as soon as you can.

 How long does the application process take?